-A portion of fund balance has been classified as nonspendable to indicate that inventory does not constitute an available spendable resource.
+A portion of fund balance has been classified as nonspendable to indicate that inventory and prepaids do not constitute available spendable resources.

 M. Capital Assets

 Capital assets are reflected in the district-wide financial statements.
 Capital assets are reported at actual cost, when the information is available, or estimated historical cost based on professional third-party information.
 Donated assets are reported at acquisition value at the date of donation.